vjbravo123/Extroverts-Signup-Wizard/README.md

 After successfully completing the signup flow, the user is taken to a dedicated success state.

+The success experience includes:

+* Completion confirmation
+* Visual feedback
+* Confetti animation

-The success experience includes a visual confirmation and confetti animation using:
+The confetti animation is implemented using:

 ```text
 canvas-confetti
 ```

-This provides clear feedback that the signup process has been completed successfully.

 ---